Dishwasher Not Cleaning The Top Rack? This Might Be Why

 #1 Low Water Pressure

-There are different elements that could be causing low water pressure, these are:
+Different elements could be causing low water pressure.
+These are:

 1. You have too many appliances that are all using water at the same time: A great way to think about it is when you flush the toilet when the shower is running.
-Doing this can make the water pressure of the shower go down for a moment or two.
-You can easily fix this issue by avoiding using multiple appliances that need water at the same time.
+Doing this can decrease the shower’s water pressure for a moment or two.
+Avoid using multiple appliances that need water at the same time to increase water pressure in your dishwasher.

-3. Plumbing issues: If you have clogged pipes or a partially closed water supply valve, the water flow will be restricted.
+3. Plumbing issues: If you have clogged pipes or a partially closed water supply valve, the water flow will be restricted, and your dishwasher will not clean the dishes in the top rack properly.

-If there’s a lot of buildup, try soaking the spray arm overnight in a solution of vinegar.
+If there’s a lot of buildup, try soaking the spray arms overnight in vinegar.
 This natural cleaner works its magic by breaking up stubborn residues, making it much easier to clean.

 Check if your dishwasher's sprayer arm is clogged

-If the sprayer arm is working properly, it should have enough pressure to remove food debris from the dishes.
+If the sprayer arm works properly, it should have enough pressure to clean your dishwasher’s top rack.

 Note: When loading your dishwasher, make sure there’s nothing blocking the spray arms.
-Face your dishes toward the center and place large items at the back.
+Face your dishes toward the center and place large items at the back to make sure the top rack gets cleaned.

 #3 Sprayer Arm Seal is Broken

-The spray arm is made of two parts that are sealed together to force water up to clean the dishes.
-If the seal is broken, the water is going to leak out around the seal instead of being forced up to wash the top rack dishes.
+If the seal is broken, the water will leak out around the seal instead of being forced up to clean the top rack.

-You can remedy this issue by replacing the seal or the upper sprayer arm.
-Replacing this component is very simple and affordable, as it costs around $15 to $30.
+I recommend replacing the seal or your dishwasher’s upper sprayer arm.
+Doing this is very simple and affordable, as it costs around $15 to $30.

 #4 Your Dishwasher is Dirty

-Try using warm soapy water to clean it.
-Since filters are typically made of a sturdy metal mesh, you can also use a wire or hard nylon brush during the cleaning process.
+Since filters are typically made of a sturdy metal mesh, you can also use a wire or stiff nylon brush during the cleaning process.

 #5 Your Actuator Isn’t Working Properly